codeadamca/ev3-power-functions/README.md

-# LEGO EV3 and LEGO Power Functions
+# LEGO® EV3 and LEGO Power Functions

 A Python snippet to test the use of LEGO Power Functions with the LEGO EV3 Brick.
 This code uses [Pybricks](https://pybricks.com/) and an EV3 to Power Functions converter.
 The converter instructions are available from [Christoph Bartneck, Ph.D.](https://www.bartneck.de/2015/06/0) and [TechnicRobot](https://www.youtube.com/watch?v=Ns3TODgRlCE).